 - tracts that can be converted to organic or semi-organic farming and are convenient to a university/college town or small city;

-- lots of fewer than 20 acres that are in small communities with diverse economies with growing population and family incomes;
+- lots under 20 acres that are in small communities with diverse economies with growing population and family incomes;

 - small tracts that are currently just outside the HBU influence of wealthy enclaves;